 When you’re dealing with creative block, you can find your flow again by discovering work that truly inspires you.
 We often find ourselves scrolling through graphic design sites to see what’s new and exciting.
 From commissioned work to personal projects, browsing another creator’s graphic design portfolio can be a good way to spark the idea you’ve been waiting for.

 This list isn’t only for graphic designers—illustrators and photographers will find some ideas worth testing out, especially when it comes to experimenting with print.

-From an unusual travel guide book, to a creative coloring book, and a politically-minded postcard set, here are eight graphic design projects that will make you excited to tackle your next creative venture.
+From an unusual travel guide book, to a creative coloring book, and a politically-minded postcard set, here are seven graphic design projects that will make you excited to tackle your next creative venture.

 1. Unexpected pop culture inspiration